HVDC Inter-Island: Converter stations

 The converter valves are twelve-pulse converters, arranged as three water-cooled quadrivalve assemblies.
 Both Pole 2 and Pole 3 use a design that suspends the quadrivalves from the roof of the valve hall.
-This provides superior seismic performance compared with a ground mounted arrangement, especially in New Zealand's highly seismic environment.
+This provides superior seismic performance compared with a ground mounted arrangement, which is especially important in New Zealand's highly seismic environment.

 There are three single-phase converter transformers for each converter valve (plus one spare transformer), and each transformer has two secondary windings connected to the valve.

 Each converter station requires power factor correction equipment to generate reactive power for the converters and provide voltage support to the surrounding AC grid.
 At the Benmore converter station, reactive power is provided by the generators at Benmore Dam.
 At the Haywards converter station, reactive power and power factor correction is provided by eight synchronous condensers, two shunt capacitors, two shunt reactors, and one static synchronous compensator (STATCOM).

 Details of the converter station equipment and ratings are given in the table below: